-Dear Mr Bryant, RE: Woolpit Neighbourhood Plan SEA Screening Thank you for your email of 16 April 2019 regarding the above consultation.
+Our ref: PL00583663 19 June 2019 Dear Mr Bryant RE: Fressingfield Neighbourhood Plan SEA Screening Thank you for your email of 17 May 2019 regarding the above consultation.
 As the Government's adviser on the historic environment Historic England is keen to ensure that the protection of the historic environment is fully taken into account at all stages and levels of the local planning process.
 Therefore we welcome this opportunity to review the Screening Report for this plan.
-For the purposes of this consultation, Historic England will confine its advice to the question, "Is it (the Woolpit Neighbourhood Plan) likely to have a significant effect on the historic environment?".
+For the purposes of this consultation, Historic England will confine its advice to the question, "Is it (the Fressingfield Neighbourhood Plan) likely to have a significant effect on the historic environment?".
 Our comments are based on the information supplied with the Screening Opinion.
 The Screening Report indicates that the Council considers that the plan will not have any significant effects on the historic environment.
-We note that the plan does propose to allocate any sites for development, but on examination concur with the report's findings regarding the potential for significant effects as a result of the development of site covered by Policy WPT5.
+We note that the plan does not propose to allocate any sites for development that do not already benefit from outline planning permission, and that therefore would not have been subject to assessment as part of the planning process.
 On the basis of the information supplied, and in the context of the criteria set out in Schedule 1 of the Environmental Assessment Regulations [Annex II of 'SEA' Directive], Historic England concurs with the Council that the preparation of a Strategic Environmental Assessment is not required.
 The views of the other two statutory consultation bodies should be taken into account before the overall decision on the need for an SEA is made.
 I should be pleased if you can send a copy of the determination as required by REG 11 of the Environmental Assessment of Plans and Programmes Regulations 2004.
-We should like to stress that this opinion is based on the information provided by you with your correspondence dated 16 April.
-To avoid any doubt, this does not reflect our obligation to provide further advice on later stages of the SEA process and, potentially, object to specific proposals which may subsequently arise (either as a result of this consultation or in later versions of the plan/quidance) where we consider that, despite the SEA, these would have an adverse effect upon the environment.
+We should like to stress that this opinion is based on the information provided by you with your correspondence dated 17 May 2019.
+To avoid any doubt, this does not reflect our obligation to provide further advice on later stages of the SEA process and, potentially, object to specific proposals which may subsequently arise (either as a result of this consultation or in later versions of the plan/guidance) where we consider that, despite the SEA, these would have an adverse effect upon the environment.
 Historic England strongly advises that the conservation and archaeological staff of the relevant local authorities are closely involved throughout the preparation of the plan and its assessment.
 They are best placed to advise on; local historic environment issues and priorities, including access to data held in the Historic Environment Record (HER), how the allocation, policy or proposal can be tailored to minimise potential adverse impacts on the historic environment; the nature and design of any required mitigation measures; and opportunities for securing wider benefits for the future conservation and management of heritage assets.
 Please do contact me, either via email or the number above, if you have any queries.
 Yours sincerely, Edward James Historic Places Advisor, East of England

-24 BROOKLANDS AVENUE, CAMBRIDGE, CB2 8BU

-Telephone 01223 582749
+24 BROOKLANDS AVENUE, CAMBRIDGE, CB2 8BU Telephone 01223 582749 HistoricEngland.org.uk

-HistoricEngland.org.uk